modflowpy/flopy/DEVELOPER.md

 **Note**: Examples are rendered into a thumbnail gallery view by [nbsphinx](https://github.com/spatialaudio/nbsphinx) when the [online documentation](https://flopy.readthedocs.io/en/latest/) is built.
 At least one plot/visualization is recommended in order to provide a thumbnail for each example notebook in the [Examples gallery](https://flopy.readthedocs.io/en/latest/notebooks.html)gallery.

-**Note**: Thumbnails for the examples gallery are generated automatically from the notebook header (typically the first line, begining with a single '#'), and by default, the last plot generated.
+**Note**: Thumbnails for the examples gallery are generated automatically from the notebook header (typically the first line, beginning with a single '#'), and by default, the last plot generated.
 Thumbnails can be customized to use any plot in the notebook, or an external image, as described [here](https://nbsphinx.readthedocs.io/en/0.9.1/subdir/gallery.html).

 Each example should create and (attempt to) dispose of its own isolated temporary workspace.
 On Windows, Python's `TemporaryDirectory` can raise permissions errors, so cleanup is trapped with `try/except`.
 Some scripts also accept a `--quiet` flag, curtailing verbose output, and a `--keep` option to specify a working directory of the user's choice.